Kimserey/BlogArchive/20160310_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 # Compose WebSharper Sitelets with .fsx files

-Recently I had the requirement to build a webapp which needed to handle multiple customers.
+Recently I was required to build a webapp which needed to handle multiple customers.
 The way we did it was to place pages into two buckets, __common__ and __bespoke__.
-__Common__ pages would refer to pages shared for all customers and __bespoke__ pages would refer to pages unique to each customers.
+__Common__ pages would refer to pages shared for all customers and __bespoke__ pages would refer to pages unique to each customer.
 We achieved this by building a WebSharper sitelet composed by common pages contained in a library and bespoke pages contained in .fsx script files. .fsx files are the perfect fit for this scenario as we needed to be able to compile only a subset of it depending on the customer we were building the webapp for.
-Also .fsx files are self contained which make it even more appealing.
+Also .fsx files are self contained which makes them even more appealing.

 In this post, we will see how we can build a sitelet composed by code taken from a library but also from .fsx files.
 At the same time, we will have a better understanding of the steps required to compile a `WebSharper.Sitelet` by understanding how and when does the extraction of the JS files happens.